An MSP Service Stack for Landing Bigger Clients

 Nowadays, managed IT providers tend to call just about any data recovery case a ”disaster recovery”, which, from the sales-pitching perspective, is a good thing.
 Indeed, if your MSP is capable of Disaster Recovery as a Service, the client will be impressed; but what do you really include in your DRaaS services?

 At a higher level, disaster recovery means the ability to recover the company from just about any disaster and return its workloads to the production state fast.
 A disaster recovery plan, the cornerstone of any DRaaS offering, should include not only data recovery but also considerations of how to recover infrastructure, including hardware and networking, and even the exact plan of how to recover a company that has lost its on-premises facility entirely.
+(Check out our article to learn how to differentiate DRaaS and BaaS properly, and which model to offer customers)

 Further reading Selling Disaster Recovery as a Service: Guide for MSPs